Manpages

 NAME

-mh-format - format file for mh message system
+mh-format - formatting language for nmh message system

 DESCRIPTION

-Several mmh commands utilize either a format string or a format file during their execution.
-For example, scan uses a format string which directs it how to generate the scan listing for each message; repl uses a format file which directs it how to generate the reply to a message, and so on.
+Several nmh commands utilize either a format string or a format file during their execution.
+For example, scan uses a format string to generate its listing of messages; repl uses a format file to generate message replies, and so on.

-There are a few alternate scan listing formats available, e.g. scan.nmh, scan.mailx, and scan.timely.
-Look in /etc/mmh for other scan and repl format files.
+There are a number of scan listing formats available, including nmh/etc/scan.time, nmh/etc/scan.size, and nmh/etc/scan.timely.
+Look in /etc/nmh for other scan and repl format files which may have been written at your site.

 SYNTAX

-A component escape is specified as ’%{component}’, and exists for each header found in the message being processed.
-For example ’%{date}’ refers to the ’Date:’ field of the appropriate message.
+A component escape is specified as ’%{component}’, and exists for each header in the message being processed.
+For example, ’%{date}’ refers to the “Date:” field of the message.
 All component escapes have a string value.
-Normally, component values are compressed by converting any control characters (tab and newline included) to spaces, then eliding any leading or multiple spaces.
-However, commands may give different interpretations to some component escapes; be sure to refer to each command’s manual entry for complete details.
+Such values are usually compressed by converting any control characters (tab and newline included) to spaces, then eliding any leading or multiple spaces.
+Some commands, however, may interpret some component escapes differently; be sure to refer to each command’s manual entry for details.
+Some commands (such as ap(8) and mhl(1)) use a special component ’%{text}’ to refer to the text being processed; see their respective man pages for details and examples.

 A function escape is specified as ’%(function)’.
-All functions are built-in, and most have a string or numeric value.
-A function escape may have an argument.
-The argument follows the function escape: separating whitespace is discarded: ’%(function argument)’.
+All functions are built-in, and most have a string or integer value.
+A function escape may take an argument.
+The argument follows the function escape (and any separating whitespace is discarded) as in the following example:

-In addition to literal numbers or strings, the argument to a function escape can be another function, a component, or a control escape.
-When the argument is a function or a component, they are listed without a leading ’%’.
-When control escapes are used as function arguments, they written as normally, with a leading ’%’.
+In addition to literal numbers or strings, the argument to a function escape can be another function, or a component, or a control escape.
+When the argument is a function or a component, the argument is specified without a leading ’%’.
+When the argument is a control escape, it is specified with a leading ’%’.

 Control escapes